sanchezgeek/angryBot/README.md

         For coins with a small age, the confidenceRate will be lower
     - ...
 There are plans to check the MarketStructure break (Smart Money) ...
-2) SL placement based on a simple technical analysis (1D ATR[7-10])
+2) SL placement

+   `SL-grid` based on a simple technical analysis (1D `ATR`[7-10])
 3) LockInProfit
-    - creation of an SL-grid before the position opening price after passing a certain distance
+    - creation of an `SL-grid` between ticker and position.entryPrice after passing a certain distance (based on `ATR`)
     - periodic profit taking after passing a certain distance
-4) Preventing the liquidation of positions when trading on UTA (when unrealized profits of each position are used to maintain liquidation of all other positions)
+4) Preventing the liquidation of positions when trading on `UTA` (when unrealized profits of each position are used to maintain liquidation of all other positions)

     In critical situations, the bot will automatically close positions in small parts after the price passes a certain threshold.